ravikaanthe/MCP-MultiAgent-Framework/outputs/test-cases/authentication/AUTH-001-tests.md

 ---

-### Test Case 3: Login with invalid password
+### Test Case 3: Login with valid username and invalid password
 **Priority:** MEDIUM

 #### Test Steps:
 1. Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm
-2. Enter valid username 'ficusroot' in the username field
+2. Enter a valid username 'ficusroot' in the username field
-3. Enter invalid password 'invalidpass' in the password field
+3. Enter an invalid password 'invalidpass' in the password field
 4. Click the 'Log In' button
+5. Verify that the user is not redirected to the account overview page (EXPECT: FAILURE)
-5. Verify login fails and an error message is displayed (EXPECT: FAILURE)
+6. Verify that an error message is displayed indicating that the username or password is invalid

 #### Assertions:
 - Validations are embedded in test steps with EXPECT markers